Moqume/Background-Manager-WP/readme.txt

 * Background image links (click-able backgrounds)
 * Track background clicks and impressions via Google Analytics
 * Uses AJAX to load background images, keeping the website's footprint small and improves caching
-* Graceful degradation for visitors without JavaScript
+* Graceful degradation for visitors without JavaScript and older browsers
 * Option to add a "Pin It" [Pinterest](http://www.pinterest.com) button

 _This product uses the Flickr API but is not endorsed or certified by Flickr._